Atmyre/atmyre_.github.io/_i18n/en/teaching.md

-Here is a collection of videos of my educational lectures and public speeches.
-Videos are currently in Russian, but you can turn on automatic English subtitles on YouTube.
+On this page there is a collection of my educational materials.

 ## Table of contents
 - [Videos](#videos) <br />